Local Water Done Well

 We, alongside our communities, face an important decision about the future of our water and wastewater services.
 This isn’t just about the water you drink or what goes down the drain - it’s about ensuring our water services remain sustainable and well-managed for generations to come.

 Deciding on the right delivery option involves more than simply meeting legal requirements.
 We also know that affordability is a major concern for Hauraki District.
-With whichever option we choose, water costs are more than likely going to rise to meet higher quality standards and future challenges – not just for Hauraki District, but nationwide.
-So, the consideration of the long-term costs is an integral part to the options consideration and what best fits the unique needs of our District.
+We know that water costs are more than likely going to rise to meet higher quality standards and future challenges – not just for Hauraki District, but nationwide.
+So, the consideration of the long-term costs has been an integral part to the options consideration and what best fits the unique needs of our District.

 We have undertaken a lot of work

 Since the start of the year, we have been talking with other councils, attending regional meetings and reading the large amount of information provided by industry experts and government bodies.
 We’ve undertaken a comprehensive assessment of our current water service delivery approach, the upgrades and maintenance that will need to take place into the future and the affect these requirements will have on our community.
-We used our findings to recommend a preferred water services delivery option and recently requested your feedback.
+We used our findings to recommend a preferred water services delivery option, a sub-regional Council Controlled Organisation (CCO) to be called Waikato Waters Ltd, and in May we requested your feedback.

 Feedback